elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

 ---

-### What is a good use-case for the Proxy Pattern?
+### What is a good use case for the Proxy Pattern?

 <details>
   <summary>